 The Sennheiser HD 6XX have excellent imaging.
 Their weighted group delay falls below the audibility threshold, resulting in tight bass and transparent treble.
 Also, the L/R drivers of our test unit are well-matched in amplitude, phase, and frequency response.
 As a result, objects like voices, instruments, and footsteps are accurately placed and localized within the stereo image.
 However, these results are only valid for our test unit, so your experience may vary.

 They have a decent passive soundstage.
-The soundstage is natural and speaker-like, but it isn't perceived as being very large or located outside of the listener's head.
-Due to their open-back design, they have a more open and spacious soundstage than headphones with a closed-back design.
+The soundstage is natural and speaker-like, but you won't perceive it as being very large or located outside of the listener's head.
+Due to their open-back design, they have a more open and spacious soundstage than headphones with a closed-back design, but it's still not as wide or immersive as headphones like the Audeze MM-100.

 These headphones don't have any virtual soundstage features.